-The NBA schedule is a little bit easier on players.
+The Slottica schedule is a little bit easier on players.

 Fans might be catching a break — and some more sleep — as well.